-Chapter 2: Neoplasms (C00-D49)
+Chapter 2: Neoplasms (C00-D49) Guidelines for Assigning Codes From This Chapter

 A neoplasm is a new, abnormal growth of tissue.
 Although you may often hear the term neoplasm in relation to cancerous tumors, which are malignant, not all neoplasms are malignant.
 ICD-10-CM includes codes in this chapter for all the following: